hajonsoft/hajonsoft-eagle/README.md

 ## References
 css escape characters.
-Sometimes an external visa system uses special character in the selector like . or : (\3A)
+Sometimes an external visa system uses special character in the selector like . or : (\3A) or \

 CSS represents escaped characters in a different way.
 Escapes start with a backslash followed by the hexadecimal number that represents the character's hexadecimal Unicode code point value.